-ROUTINE ALERT DTMF < dtmf code>
+ROUTINE_ALERT_DTMF<dtmf-code>

-Executes the routine with the DTMF code specified by <dtmf_code> if an alert is present and alert text is sent to a GA10PV display.
+Executes the routine with the DTMF code specified by <dtmf-code> if an alert is present and alert text is sent to a GA10PV display.

-For example, including ROUTINE_ALERT_DTMF_5 will cause the routine with a DTMF code of 5 to be executed, which might execute a routine that closes an I/O controller output contact that, in turn, might turn on an external light or buzzer.
+For example, including ROUTINE_ALERT_DTMF_5 will cause the routine with a DTMF code of 5 to be executed, which might execute a routine that closes an I/O controller output contact which, in turn, might turn on an external light or buzzer.